Lipschitz geometry of complex surfaces: analytic invariants and equisingularity: Carrousel decomposition from Lipschitz geometry

-{\bf Overlapping and nesting}.
-In the next steps $i \geq 2$, we give special attention to the following two phenomena.
+In the next steps $i \geq 2$, we give special attention to the following phenomenon.
 It can happen that $\ell(A\!X_{q_i})$ contains connected components of some $\ell(A\!X_{q_j})$ for $j<i$.
 We say that $A\!X_{q_i}$ \emph{overlaps} $A\!X_{q_j}$.
+This occurs when some components of $X_{q_i}$ are obtained by amalgamation of $D$-pieces to $B(q_i)$-pieces lifted from $B_{q_i}$-pieces of the carrousel.
 This phenomenon is illustrated further in Example \ref{ex:very big2} where the thick part $A\!X_{1}$ overlaps the components of a thin part.
-When $i>2$ a new phenomenon that we call \emph{nesting} may occur (which is why we treat first the step $i=2$ and then the following steps $i>2$): it could happen that $A\!X_{q_i}$ for some $k'<k<i$ has common boundary components with both $A\!X_{q_k}$ and $A\!X_{q_{k'}}$ and some of these components of $A\!X_{q_k}$ overlap some of those of $A\!X_{q_{k'}}$.
-The image by $\ell$ of some outer boundary components of $A\!X_{q_{k'}}$ will then be nested in some outer boundary components of $A\!X_{q_{k}}$.
-Such a nesting occurs in Example \ref{ex:nesting}.